Stability and semi-stability of (2,2)-type surfaces: Introduction

 Sections $5$ and $6$ are devoted to classifying irreducible strictly semi-stable surfaces and semi-stable criterion for non-irreducible surfaces respectively (cf. Theorem \ref{thm3.11} and Theorem \ref{thm3.16} respectively).

-Mukai had describe a set of monomials which generate some non-stable hypersurfaces in $\mathbb{P}^n$ in terms of normalized $1$-parameter subgroups of $SL(n+1)$.
-We extend this idea in Section $7$ to give a bi-graded monomials of type $(2,2)$ to describe the non-stable divisors in $\mathbb{P}^1\times\mathbb{P}^2$.
+Mukai described a set of monomials which generate non-stable hypersurfaces in $\mathbb{P}^n$ in terms of normalized one-parameter subgroups of $SL(n+1)$.
+We extend this idea in Section $7$.
+We describe bi-graded monomials of type $(2,2)$ which generate non-stable $(2,2)$-type divisors in $\mathbb{P}^1\times\mathbb{P}^2$.